-We now have a class that will hijack any search that a content editor makes within the CMS.
-The next part is to configure it to filter results based on a short-cut code:
+We now have a class that will hijack any search requests made by a content editor makes within the CMS.
+The next part is to configure it to filter results based on the short-cut code:

-The first thing I'm doing is changing the maximum number the search returns from 5 to 20.
-The next thing I'm doing is checking if the query made by the user containers the short-code identifier "supplier:".
-If the content editor has searched for this term, then I'm restricting the area the search engine will query.
+The first thing I'm doing is changing the maximum number of results the search returns from 5 to 20.
+The next thing I'm doing is checking if the query made by the user contains the short-code identifier 'supplier:'.
+If it does, I'm restricting the area the search engine will query 💥